Public Market Update

 Private Investments Update

-Our private investments continue to outperform the public markets, with two consecutive quarters of consistent positive returns, while global public benchmarks declined.
+Our private investments continue to deliver positive returns for the last two consecutive quarters, while global public benchmarks declined.

-Our internal teams continue to work diligently on investment activation, ongoing GP management, and sourcing new opportunities.
+Additionally, we continued to grow our fund-of-funds program with ongoing investment activation, ongoing GP management, and sourcing new opportunities.

-We also hired Jon Bui as Director of Business Development and Investor Relations to work on growing our LGA IncomePlus Fund amongst the wider independent RIA community.
+We also hired Jon Bui as Director of Business Development and Investor Relations to work on growing our reach in the independent RIA community.

 The LGA Investment Team